Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 Passengers and Their Injuries

 Passengers in a motor vehicle accident often have a good case.
-They can make a claim against either or both at fault drivers and possibly others.
-A passenger may even have a claim against their own policy if the at fault driver(s) are underinsured.
-Which policy to collect under and, whether or not you want to sue a friend are decisions you should make.
-We can help with those decisions.
+They can claim either or both at-fault drivers and possibly others.
+A passenger may even have a claim against their own policy if the at-fault driver(s) are underinsured.
+Which policy to collect under and whether or not you want to sue a friend are decisions you should make.
+Good lawyers help with those decisions.
 Passengers should get legal advice that is independent of the advice their driver gets.

-If you are the driver and at fault and have an injured passenger, they have a claim against you.
+If you are the driver and at fault and have injured passengers, they have a claim against you.

 Questions Answered About Seattle Auto Accidents

-Do I Need an Attorney After a Car Accident or Can I Do it Myself?
+Do I Need Legal Representation After a Car Accident, or Can I Do It Myself?

 That depends on you and your case.

 If you have minor car repair issues and no injuries, you probably can DIY.
 You could use small claims court if necessary.
-Pay attention, be careful, get some advice here or elsewhere and you should be able to settle your claim.
+Pay attention, be careful, and get some advice here or elsewhere, and you should be able to settle your claim.

-If you have serious injuries, wage loss, liability issues, injured passengers, or a cagey insurance adjuster who wants a recorded statement then DIY is a risk.
-You will likely do better with an experienced car accident lawyer in Seattle.
+DIY is a risk if you have serious injuries, wage loss, liability issues, injured passengers, or a cagey insurance adjuster who wants a recorded statement.
+You will likely do better with experienced car accident lawyers in Seattle.

-What Can a Seattle Car Accident Lawyer Do for Me?
+What Can Seattle Car Accident Lawyers Do for Me?

-For the record; a lawyer and an attorney are one and the same.
+For the record, lawyers and attorneys are the same.

-1. A Seattle auto accident lawyer gives your case credibility and will let the insurance company know you mean business.
+- Seattle auto accident lawyers give your case credibility and will let the insurance company know you mean business.

-2. A car accident lawyer in Seattle can give you legal advice and help you get money for your injuries.
+- Car accident lawyers in Seattle can give you legal advice and help you get money for your injuries.

-3. Auto accident lawyers in Seattle can get a police report, find and talk with witnesses, collect medical records, take care of medical bills, gather employment information, explain insurance policies, and prove lost wages.
+- Auto accident lawyers in Seattle can obtain police reports, locate and interview witnesses, collect medical records, handle medical bills, gather employment information, explain insurance policies, and prove lost wages.

-4. A Seattle car accident law firm lawyer can help you tell your story and get the insurance company to listen.
+- Seattle car accident law firm lawyers can help you tell your story and get the insurance company to listen.

-5. A lawyer will write a settlement demand letter, advocate for you, and if necessary file a lawsuit before the statute of limitations runs.
+- Lawyers will write a settlement demand letter, advocate for you, and, if necessary, file a lawsuit before the statute of limitations runs.

-6. Car accident lawyer in Seattle can get you a fair settlement or if necessary take your case into the courtroom.
+- Car accident lawyers in Seattle can get you a fair settlement or, if necessary, take your case into the courtroom.

-How Much Will it Cost to Hire Lawyer for a Car Accident in Seattle?
+How Much Will it Cost to Hire Lawyers for a Car Accident in Seattle?

-Attorney fees for personal injury cases at most law firms are based on a contingent fee agreement.
-This means that attorney fees are a percentage of the money the attorney recovers for you.
+Most law firms ‘ attorney fees for personal injury cases are based on a contingent fee agreement.
+This means that attorney fees are a percentage of the money attorneys recover for you.
 No recovery means no attorney fees.
 Contingency fee agreements must be in writing.
-No matter how much you trust your new lawyer be sure to carefully read any fee agreement put in front of you.
+No matter how much you trust your new lawyers be sure to carefully read any fee agreement put in front of you.
 Ask questions.
 The fee agreement is a contract.
 Read it and know what you are signing.
 It’s the smart thing to do.

-Case costs are different than attorney fees.
-Case costs are expenses incurred in the handling of your case.
+Case costs are different from attorney fees.
+They are expenses incurred in handling your case.
 For example, an injury case needs medical records.
-At our law firm, we order the medical records, we review the records, and we use these records as part of your case; this is our job and it is not a cost.
-The doctor however charges for a copy of the records, that charge by the doctor is a case cost.
-The client is responsible to eventually pay case costs.
+A law firm should order the medical records, review them, and use them as part of your case; this is the law firm’s job, not a cost.
+The doctor, however, charges for a copy of the records; that charge is a case cost.
+The client is responsible for eventually paying case costs.

-Costs get paid either in advance, as the case proceeds, or at the end out of the settlement award.
+Costs get paid in advance, as the case proceeds, or at the end, from the settlement award.

-If you hire a lawyer, the fee agreement presented to you will provide the specifics about attorney fees and case costs.
+If you hire lawyers, the fee agreement presented to you will provide the specifics about attorney fees and case costs.
 Read it with care.
 Ask questions.
 Know your rights and obligations before you sign.

 How Can I Get Legal Advice About My Car Accident?

-Anybody can give you their opinion, but only lawyers can give legal advice.
+Anyone can give you their opinion, but only lawyers can give legal advice.
+The contact information for a free legal consultation and case evaluation is at the end of this page.

-Things an Auto Accident Lawyer in Seattle Will Figure Out for You:
+Things Auto Accident Lawyers in Seattle Will Help You Figure Out:

 You can get answers to these and all of your accident questions from attorneys who have answered these questions many times before.
-You do not have to hire an attorney to settle your claim.
-However you may want to because the insurance company is unlikely to fairly compensate you unless you do.
-An experienced personal injury attorney will often obtain substantially more for you –even after fees and costs are paid–than the insurance adjuster would ever offer you.
+You do not have to hire attorneys to settle your claim.
+However, you may want to because the insurance company is unlikely to compensate you fairly unless you do.
+Experienced personal injury attorneys will often obtain substantially more for you –even after fees and costs are paid–than the insurance adjuster would ever offer you.

 Legal Information and Legal Services